SolaceDev/solace-spring-cloud/solace-spring-cloud-stream-binder/HEADER_USER_PROPERTY_MAPPING.md

 ```

 With this configuration:

+Following mapping will be applied when consuming messages from Solace to Spring Cloud Stream:
-- The header `my-timestamp` will be mapped to user property `timestamp`
+- The header `timestamp`  will be mapped to user property `my-timestamp`
-- The header `source-application` will be mapped to user property `app`
+- The header `app` will be mapped to user property `source-application`
-- The header `request-id` will be mapped to user property `reqId`
+- The header `reqId` will be mapped to user property `request-id`
-- The header `correlation-key` will be mapped to user property `correlationId`
+- The header `correlationId` will be mapped to user property `correlation-key`

+and vise versa when producing messages from Spring Cloud Stream to Solace.

 ## Behavior